mitre/hipcheck/site/content/docs/guide/cli/hc-setup.md

 the correct location in your system for configuration files and writes the files to that directory.

-It also produces an export command that should be used to set the `HC_CONFIG` environmental variable to the relevant directory, as necessary to run `hc check`.

 Please note that in some cases, `hc setup` may default to a directory that requires escalated privileges.
-You can resolve this by running `sudo hc setup` or setting `HC_CONFIG` to your desired directory before running `hc setup`.
+You can resolve this by running `sudo hc setup`.

 `hc setup` supports Hipcheck's [General Flags](@/docs/guide/cli/general-flags.md).